 When you have consented to the proposal for a PIA that has been formulated by your PIP, the PIP must call a creditors’ meeting.
 If there is only one creditor, he or she may write to the PIP indicating agreement or rejection.
 The creditors vote on whether or not to accept the proposed arrangement.
 Each vote is proportional to the amount of debt owed to that creditor.
 Creditors representing 65% or more of the value of the total debt – both secured and unsecured – must vote in favour, for the arrangement to be accepted.
 In addition, over 50% of your secured creditors and 50% of unsecured creditors must vote in favour.

-Under the original legislation, if the creditors reject the proposal, the protective certificate ceases to have effect and the PIA process comes to an end.
-However, the Personal Insolvency (Amendment) Act 2015 now provides for court review where a mortgage lender rejects the borrower’s personal insolvency proposal.
+The Personal Insolvency (Amendment) Act 2015 provides for court review where a mortgage lender rejects the borrower’s personal insolvency proposal.
 Read more detail about this process in the ISI’s press release (pdf).

 The Abhaile aid and advice scheme for people in serious mortgage arrears covers free legal representation for eligible borrowers in seeking such a court review.

 If the proposal is accepted, the PIP must inform the Insolvency Service and tell creditors of their right to object to the relevant court - (the Circuit Court in cases up to €2.5 million and the High Court in larger cases).
 The Insolvency Service notifies the court.
 If there is any objection, the protective certificate remains in place until the matter is decided.